What is cutaneous squamous cell carcinoma?

 Many thousands of New Zealanders are treated for cutaneous SCC each year, and more than 100 die from their disease.

 There is a great deal of evidence to show that very careful sun protection at any time of life reduces the number of SCCs.
-This is particularly important in ageing, sun-damaged, fair skin; in patients that are immunosuppressed; and in those who already have actinic keratoses or previous SCC.
+This is particularly important in ageing, sun-damaged, fair skin; in patients that are immune suppressed; and in those who already have actinic keratoses or previous SCC.

 Oral nicotinamide (vitamin B3) in a dose of 500 mg twice daily may reduce the number and severity of SCCs in people at high risk.

 Most SCCs are cured by treatment.
-Cure is most likely if treatment is undertaken when the lesion is small.
+A cure is most likely if treatment is undertaken when the lesion is small.
 The risk of recurrence or disease-associated death is greater for tumours that are > 20 mm in diameter and/or > 2 mm in thickness at the time of surgical excision.

 About 50% of people at high risk of SCC develop a second one within 5 years of the first.
 They are also at increased risk of other skin cancers, especially melanoma.
 Regular self-skin examinations and long-term annual skin checks by an experienced health professional are recommended.